 Quadriceps tendonitis exercises

-Generally, strengthening exercises targeting the quadriceps muscle improve quad pain above the knee.
+Generally, strengthening exercises that target the quadriceps muscle can help alleviate knee pain above the knee.
 A physical therapist should supervise these exercises.
 Exercises for quadriceps tendonitis include weighted squats, lunges, hack squats, leg press and leg extensions.
-Generally, we recommend single-leg exercises rather than double-leg.
+Generally, we recommend single-leg exercises over double-leg exercises.

 If simple treatments fail, we often use other therapies to help.
 These different treatments include GTN patches, shockwave therapy, or tendon injections.